 Preparing to Plant

 After you make your soil amendments, dig a hole for your rose bush.
 Dig a large hole to accommodate the root ball.
-Make the hole at least twice as wide as the root ball.
+Make the hole at least twice as wide as the root ball and only as deep.
 A hole that is about 15 to 18 inches wide works well for most rose bushes.

 Planting Bare-Root Roses